Pope Clement XII: Papal election

 Under Benedict XIII, the finances of the Papal States had been delivered into the hands of Cardinal Niccolò Coscia and other members of the curia, who had drained the financial resources of the see.
 Benedict died in 1730, and in the conclave that followed his death, after deliberating for four months, the College of Cardinals selected Corsini, 78 years old and with failing eyesight, who had held all the important offices of the Roman Curia.
-Since Clement XII, no pope has been elected at an older age than Clement XII when he was elected.
+No pope has since been elected at an older age than Clement XII when he was elected.

-As a Corsini, with his mother a Strozzi, the new pope represented a family in the highest level of Florentine society, with a cardinal in every generation for the previous hundred years.
+As a Corsini, with his mother a Strozzi, the new pope represented a family at the highest level of Florentine society, with a cardinal in every generation for the previous hundred years.

 On 1 May 1730, several of the cardinals initially settled upon electing Cardinal Gianantonio Davia but had been unable to secure the necessary support.
 To that end, they refocused their efforts on getting Corsini elected, securing him 31 votes.
 Corsini, however, was not seriously considered as a candidate until about early July when the candidacy of Pietro Marcellino Corradini started to waver.
 Meanwhile, the French, Spanish, and Germans were perfectly amenable to Corsini's election.

 Corsini took his papal name in memorial to Pope Clement XI, who created him cardinal.

 Finances

 His first moves as Pope Clement XII were to restore the papal finances.
 He demanded restitution from the ministers who had abused the confidence of his predecessor.
-The chief culprit, Cardinal Niccolò Coscia, was heavily fined and sentenced to ten years' imprisonment.
+The chief culprit, Cardinal Niccolò Coscia, was heavily fined, excommunicated and sentenced to ten years' imprisonment.
 Papal finances were also improved through reviving the public lottery, which had been suppressed by the severe morality of Benedict XIII.
-Soon it poured into Clement XII's treasury an annual sum amounting to nearly a half million scudi, enabling him to undertake the extensive building programs for which he is chiefly remembered, but which he was never able to see.
+Soon money poured into Clement XII's treasury, an annual sum amounting to nearly a half million scudi, enabling him to undertake the extensive building programs for which he is chiefly remembered, but which he was never able to see.

 Art and architecture

 A competition for the majestic façade of the Basilica of Saint John Lateran was won by architect Alessandro Galilei.
 The façade he designed is perhaps more palatial than ecclesiastic, and was finished by 1735.
-Clement XII erected in that ancient basilica a magnificent chapel dedicated to his 14th century kinsman, St. Andrew Corsini.
-He restored the Arch of Constantine and built the governmental palace of the Consulta on the Quirinal.
-He purchased from Cardinal Alessandro Albani for 60,000 scudi a famous collection of statues, inscriptions, etc., and added it to the gallery of the Capitol.
-He paved the streets of Rome and the roads leading from the city, and widened the Corso.
+Clement XII erected in that ancient basilica a magnificent chapel dedicated to his 14th-century kinsman, St. Andrew Corsini.
+He restored the Arch of Constantine and built the Palazzo della Consulta on the Quirinal Hill.
+He purchased from Cardinal Alessandro Albani for 60,000 scudi a famous collection of statues, inscriptions, etc., and opened it to the public as the Capitoline Museums.
+He paved the streets of Rome and the roads leading from the city and widened the Via del Corso.
 He began the triumphant Baroque Trevi Fountain, one of the noted ornaments of Rome.
-Under his reign a port was built at Ancona, with a highway that gave easy access to the interior.
+Under his reign, a port was built at Ancona, with a highway that gave easy access to the interior.
 He drained the malarial marshes of the Chiana near Lake Trasimeno.The pope founded in 1732 the Italo-Albanian College Library of San Demetrio Corone in Calabria.